 We generally admit about 180 students per year from an applicant pool of about 800, leading to an incoming class size of about 45.
 We do not have quotas for domestic or international students.
 We are interested in admitting qualified students regardless of where they are from.

-Generally, if your native language is not English then you must submit a TOEFL score unless you attended an English language school in an English speaking country for at least 1 academic year within 2 years of applying.
-Please see the graduate school page for more information.
+Generally, if your native language is not English then you must submit a TOEFL score.
+A TOEFL is not required if you attended an English language school in an English speaking country for at least 1 academic year within 2 years of applying.
+Please note, ALL international applicants will see that a TOEFL score is required on their application.
+The staff of International Admissions will manually evaluate applications and remove or waive the TOEFL requirement if they determine that the student is exempt.
+Please be patient.
+This takes time.
+See the graduate school page for more information.

 No. We need to evaluate all international applicants' language skills using the same standard.